rbredow/robbredow.com/content/posts/2014-11-28-star-wars-the-force-awakens.md

 featured: false
 ---

-Lucasfilm has released the [teaser trailer](https://www.youtube.com/watch?v=sGbxmsDFVnE) for Episode 7 today.
-I’m loving the new job at Industrial Light and Magic and happy to see this trailer being enjoyed in the wild.
+Lucasfilm released the [teaser trailer](https://www.youtube.com/watch?v=sGbxmsDFVnE) for Episode 7 today.
+I am loving the new job at Industrial Light and Magic and am happy to see this trailer being enjoyed in the wild.